 If, after gaining a confirmed entry for the race, a runner finds that he/she is not able to start for whatever reason (including injury) then they are able to cancel their entry.
 All entrants who have officially cancelled their entry by midnight the Wednesday before race day are eligible to be able to enter the race the following year (subject to having an eligible qualifier) as part of the Preferred entry process and will also be eligible for a 50% discount on the entry fee.
 All cancellations are based upon the following rules

-- A cancellation fee of 50% of entry fee will be applied
+- A cancellation fee of 50% of the entry fee paid will be applied

-- Instead of a refund, the remaining 50% will be applied as a 50% discount off the entry fee for the race in the following year
+- Instead of a refund, the remaining 50% of the entry fee paid will be applied as a 50% discount off the entry fee for the race in the following year

 - Entry in the following year is eligible through the Preferred Entry category.
-(Note that Preferred Enrants do still need to meet the published qualification criteria for that year)
+(Note that Preferred Entrants do still need to meet the published qualification criteria for that year)

 - Any donations made to RFS as part of entry process will not be refunded if an entry is cancelled